Social Tech

 Kick-off meeting

 The kick-off was a 5-hour meeting.
 I decided to incorporate a problem-framing workshop to align the team and to give some structure.
-The challenge arose from the fact that while the client and Chief Experience Officer had a face-to-face meeting while the project manager and I were working remotely.
-To address the situation where not all team members would have laptops, I opted for the clients to write on post-it notes.
+The challenging aspect was that the client and Chief Experience Officer were in-person while the project manager and I were working remotely.
+To address the situation, I opted for the clients to write on post-it notes.
 These notes were then placed on a whiteboard by the CXO for everyone's visibility.

 From this exercise a clear problem statement was framed which was later revised by the client: